Creating an Isometric Cutaway View of a Floor System

 - In the Floor Finish Definition dialog, click in the Thickness field for Layer 1, then click the Delete button twice to remove both layers, and click OK.

-- Click OK again in the Room Specification dialog to apply this change, and observe the result this has made in your tiled 3D view.
+- Click OK again in the Room Specification dialog to apply this change, and observe the change this has made in your tiled 3D view.

 In the 3D view, you may want to Zoom In on the area of the room to see this area more clearly.